Getting the Vietnam Visa online is easier than you may think.

 Beat the traffic on a mototaxi

-One of the best ways to get around the city is on a mototaxi, not to mention riding one is one of the most fun things to do in Saigon.
+One of the best ways to get around the city is on a mototaxi, not to mention riding is a lot of fun.
 These kind of taxis can be easily recognized by the fact that drivers are parked at the side of the street, and they hold two helmets.
 Prices are super convenient, and it is a good way to admire the city from a different perspective – not to mention, they beat the terrible traffic of the city!

 Visit Thien Hau Pagoda

 One of the nicest things to do in Saigon is visiting the many temples that are scattered around the city.
-Thien Hau is my favorite.
+Thien Hau is bound to become your favorite.
 It is located in Chinatown (District 5) and it was built in the 19th century in honor of Thien Hau (the Lady of the Sea).
-I must admit that from the outside it isn’t that impressive at all, but the inside is packed with beautiful carvings and intricate details, and the burning incense gives it a beautiful atmosphere.
+Although from the outside it isn’t that impressive at all, the inside is packed with beautiful carvings and intricate details, and the burning incense gives it a beautiful atmosphere.

 Visit the Jade Emperor Pagoda

 The Jade Emperor Pagoda is one of the most important Taoist temples in Saigon, and as such one of Ho Chi Minh City attractions.
 It is dedicated to the Jade Emperor, one of the most important gods according to Taoism.
-What I enjoyed the most about it is the silence: it is a nice break from the noise of the incessant traffic outside.
+What I am sure you will enjoy the most about it is the silence: it is a nice break from the noise of the incessant traffic outside.
 The incense adds to the peaceful atmosphere.